 Entrapment occurs when the government induces a person to commit a crime and then tries to punish the person for committing it.
 However, if a judge or jury believes that a suspect was predisposed to commit the crime anyway, the suspect may be found guilty even if a government agent suggested the crime and helped the defendant to commit it.
 Entrapment defenses are therefore especially difficult for defendants with prior convictions for the same type of crime.

 These are just a few examples of the variety of defenses and issues that may arise in any criminal case.
 Since criminal convictions carry numerous risks, from incarceration to fines and public humiliation, it is essential to retain an excellent attorney with the precise experience to handle the many intricacies of criminal law.
-Colosimo, Ewing and Smith, LLC has the services, team, training and talent to advise any client in any criminal law situation; contact us for a FREE consultation today.
+Colosimo, Ewing, and Smith, LLC have the services, team, training, and talent to advise any client in any criminal law situation; contact us for a consultation today.